 There are a number of reasons why you might be looking for a new job during or after your cancer treatment.
-Maybe your personal values and work-related goals changed because of your cancer diagnosis and you want to switch fields to do something more meaningful or interesting to you.
-Perhaps you took too long of a leave of absence for treatment and your employer wasn't obligated to hold your job anymore.
-Or maybe your position was eliminated due to the poor economy.
+Maybe your personal values and work-related goals changed as a result of the diagnosis and you want to switch fields to do something that you find more interesting or meaningful.
+Perhaps you took too long of a leave of absence for treatment and your employer wasn’t obligated to hold your job for you any longer.
+Or maybe your position was eliminated due to a sluggish economy.
 Whatever the cause, ask yourself the following questions before seeking a new position or changing fields:

 - Which skills and interests from my previous jobs will transfer over to a new position or field?

 - Will I need additional education or training?
 Can I afford to go to school to gain those new skills, especially if it prevents me from earning a paycheck?

 - Are companies hiring people in my position or in my new chosen field?

 - Would I take a lower-level position, if need be?